harmony-one/h/progress/theo-perisic.md

+2024-11-15 Fri: Completing DeFi strategy document.
+Continuing discussions regarding exchange information.

+2024-11-14 Thu: Discussion regarding PumpONE unique mechanics, Artem adding “Get ONE” to page.
+Insight: pumpdotfun users enjoy the feeling of launching their own coin, important to balance this with having ONE winner.
+ONE winner with no liquidity, everyone loses.
+ONE winner allocating liquidity to all users, everyone wins.

+2024-11-13 Wed: Sync with Phillipp on yield bearing stablecoin and overall DeFi plan.

 2024-11-12 Tue: Meeting with [Chainspect](https://chainspect.app/) to discuss Harmony mainnet listing.
 Community X space.

 2024-11-11 Mon: Veteran’s Day

+---

 2024-11-10 Sun: (2.0h) Swap live on Coingecko.

 2024-11-09 Sat: (2.0h) Recovery Multisig Custodian Year 2 Vote is live.
 2024-11-08 Fri: Continued co-marketing initiative.
 Insight: team is AI based, would be ideal for us to build out Harmony model with Harmony specific information and Harmony specific actions.

 2024-11-07 Thu: Sync with co-marketing opportunity for Harmony.
 Yield bearing stablecoin planning with Phillipp, and Recovery Multisig elections sync for tomorrow.